 Design and Technology is changing.
 Our new curriculum engages pupils in a range of challenging Design and Technology based activities that will test their ability to come up with solutions to a range of challenges using a ‘multi-material’ approach.
 We have available to all our students, a dynamic curriculum that is underpinned by a teaching and learning approach that is designed around the needs of each student.
 We ensure that our students have a thirst for learning with raised aspirations that will provide the motivation and drive to succeed.

-We are committed to an inclusive, outward-facing approach and a culture that ensures the engagement of our students and which provides interest and involvement in Design and Technology.
+We are committed to an inclusive, outward-facing approach and a culture that ensures the engagement of our students and which provides interest and involvement in Design and Technology (includes Food Studies).

-We offer an extensive range of extra-curricular range of clubs, and run an Innovation Day to inspire students to participate in challenges that are outside of the curriculum providing opportunities for students to apply knowledge from other disciplines, including mathematics, science, physical education, art and design, computing and the humanities.
+We offer an extensive range of extra-curricular range of clubs to inspire students to participate in challenges that are outside of the curriculum providing opportunities for students to apply knowledge from other disciplines, including mathematics, science, physical education, art and design, computing and the humanities.
 Through the critique of the outcomes of design and technology activity, both historic and present day, students develop an understanding of its impact on daily life and the wider world.
 They understand too that high quality design and technology is important to the creativity, culture, sustainability, health

 and well-being of the nation and the global community.

 Challenging students to solve real and relevant problems, considering their own and others’ needs, wants and values is a core skill in which students will aim to develop.
 We have an outstanding teaching team, who pride themselves in being innovative and fresh thinking.
 This flexible approach to teaching and learning builds up a confidence in the students to approach design with an open mind.
 We can rely on resources such as the 3D printer, a Laser Cutter, and a wealth of other technology including Laptops and IPads, and Software including the Adobe suite and Techsoft 2D to aid the design thinking of our students.